Othman El Ferdaous

 Othman El Ferdaous (عتمان الفردوس, born January 13, 1979), is a Moroccan politician.
-He has been the Minister of Culture, Youth and Sports since April 6, 2020.
+He has been the Minister of Culture, Youth and Sports from April 6, 2020 until October 7, 2021.

 Between 2008 and 2016, Othman El Ferdaous worked at Mena Media Consulting as "director in charge of mission".
 The company was involved in social media surveillance in Morocco, and was actively "listing and profiling activists writing on blogs and social media platforms".

 Biography

 Othman El Ferdaous is from Tafraout, he is married and father of 2 children and his father Abdellah Ferdaous was a former entrepreneur, politician and president of the famous football club Raja de Casablanca.